verbb/xero/docs/feature-tour/usage.md

 # Usage
-You'll need to sign up for a free Xero account and add a OAuth 2.0 Xero App.
+You'll need to have a Xero account and create an OAuth 2.0 Xero App.
 You can view Xero's [getting started guide](https://developer.xero.com/documentation/getting-started/getting-started-guide) for details on this.

 Once your Xero app has been created, enter the Client ID and Secret from your Xero app in Xero's plugin settings.